elijahquentin/learningReact/README.md

 # learningReact
-Install node.js
+Install node.js, then
+`npm start`
-`npm start` in terminal
+in terminal